diegodaprile/personal_routines_and_methods/README.md

-# asset allocation methods, quick backtest application, and some method to quickly organize data
+# asset allocation methods and a small backtest application